Tone

 Diaphragm, diaphragm, diaphragm

-Blow notes - Push from your chest but support the airflow from your diaphragm.
+Blow notes: Push from your chest but support the airflow from your diaphragm.
 Once a clear note is achieved, let your tongue fall back.
 Open up the throat as if yawning and push a little more from the chest.
 You should notice greater depth in the resonance and warmth of the note.
 This is tone!

-Draw notes: Once you start to draw and achieve a note, DO NOT manipulate with your jaw, lips or the front end of your tongue.
+Draw notes: Once you start to draw and achieve a clean note, DO NOT manipulate it with your jaw, lips or the front end of your tongue.
 It’s going to bend the reed and we don’t want this yet.
 Instead, pull from your chest and diaphragm.
-Now try again.
 Breath inward across the reed.
 Pull from your chest and diaphragm – but resist manipulating from the ‘front end’.
 Let air in through your nose initially if it helps balance the pressure on the reed and correct any bending – you will hear the pitch alter.
 Continue to pull from chest.
 Let your tongue loosen and fall comfortably as far back as possible.

+If you find 2 Draw particularly uncooperative, learn how to fix this common problem here.
 Open up the throat as if yawning.
 Pull more from the chest.
 You should notice greater depth in the resonance and warmth of the note.
 This is tone!
 Still not there yet?
 Whistle a low note or pretend to yawn.
 This is where your jaw, tongue and throat need to be positioned for the best resonance and fullest tone.

 Conclusion

-Finally don’t confuse tone with volume.
+Don’t confuse tone with volume.
 Tone applies to any note, quiet or loud!